mizrael/BlazorCanvas/readme.md

 - [Example5](https://github.com/mizrael/BlazorCanvas/tree/master/BlazorCanvas.Example5) shows how to handle mouse inputs
 - [Example6](https://github.com/mizrael/BlazorCanvas/tree/master/BlazorCanvas.Example6) shows how to animate a sprite.
 Spritesheets were downloaded from [here](https://luizmelo.itch.io/medieval-warrior-pack-2) and combined using [a custom tool](https://github.com/mizrael/BlazorCanvas/tree/master/tools/AnimatedSpritesProcessor)
 - [Example7](https://github.com/mizrael/BlazorCanvas/tree/master/BlazorCanvas.Example7) shows how to control animations using the keyboard
+- [Example8](https://github.com/mizrael/BlazorCanvas/tree/master/BlazorCanvas.Example8) shows how to use a FSM to control animations

 The goal is to create small examples, built one on top of the other, showing how easy it is to render 2d elements using Blazor.
 Eventually I might end up writing a full game, it highly depends on how much time I'll have.